Tutorial

 To do this, take the following steps:

-1. As noted in the detailed API description in Swagger, you must call your Administration API URL and cluster ID.
-Ensure these credentials are added to your .env file, and script the references to the values.
-For example:
+- As noted in the detailed API description in Swagger, you must call your Administration API URL and cluster ID.
+Using your generated client credentials from prerequisites, capture your Administration API URL and cluster ID beneath your call for an access token by defining

 const administrationApiUrl = process.env.ADMINISTRATION_API_URL;